end2endzone/end2endzone-hugo/content/blog/2016-06-10-softtimers-a-collection-of-software-timers-to-easily-compute-elapsed-time-since-an-event-occured.md

 ---
 # Introduction

 The following article is about my simplest library that I wrote for the arduino: _SoftTimers_.
-The _SoftTimers_ arduino library allows one to properly time multiple events and know when each "timer" expires meaning that an action is required.<!--more-->
+The _SoftTimers_ arduino library allows one to properly time multiple events and know when each "timer" expires meaning that an action is required.
 Skip to the [download section](#Download) for quick download.

 When I first learned programming the arduino, I learned the "_hello world_" of the arduino: turning a LED on and off.
 As expected, I used `delay()` to define how long the LED should be on and off.